Updated: June 20, 2024

 • Fiberglass Batts and Rolls are generally the least expensive option, costing between $0.30 and $1.50 per square foot.
 They’re suitable for DIY projects, which can reduce installation costs.

-• Spray Foam Insulation is one of the more expensive options, ranging from $1.50 to $4.00 per square foot.
-The higher cost reflects the material’s superior insulation properties and the need for professional installation.
+• Spray Foam Insulation: This is one of the more expensive options, ranging from $1.50 to $4.00 per square foot.

 • Reflective or Radiant Barrier Insulation: This type costs about $0.15 to $0.30 per square foot for materials, with additional installation costs unless it is a DIY project.